0xmre/tuxart/README.md

                                     EXECUTE ME!!

+                    - from tuxart/sources type "./tuxart.sh"

+- If you want to pass your custom configuration file:

-                    - from tuxart/sources type "./tuxart.sh [.config file]"
+                    - from tuxart/sources type "./tuxart.sh -f [configuration file]"

-HOW TO GENERATE A GRID OF RANDOM TUX:
+- Type "./tuxart.sh -h" or "./tuxart.sh --help" for help from terminal

+OPTIONS:

-Run this script if you already have a linux kernel.*
+Various options are available if you already have a linux kernel.*
-You can also define the number of random Tux in your grid as argument or the script will create by default 5 different Tux and assemble them in a grid.
-You will find your TuxFamily.png in the folder TuxGallery/
+You can either : generate a grid of Tux
+                 generate a .gif of Tux
+                 summon elemenTux ( all configurations set to yes, no or module )

                                     EXECUTE ME!!

-                   - from tuxart/sources type "./demo-png.sh [path to kernel folder] [number of tux]"
+                   - from tuxart/sources type
+                        ./tuxart.sh --grid [path to kernel folder] [number of tux, default = 4] ./tuxart.sh --gif [path to kernel folder] [number of tux, default = 4] ./tuxart.sh --rgb [path to kernel folder]

 *If you don't have a kernel, download one from https://www.linux-mips.org/pub/linux/mips/kernel/v4.x/